gounthar/alpha-omega-stats/README.md

    - Python script for uploading data to Google Sheets
    - Requires Google Sheets API credentials
    - Called by other scripts when `UPDATE_SHEETS` is true
+   - Logs upload status and any API errors to stdout

 ## Directory Structure